When the first day of winter arrives, it brings the winter solstice.

-The first day of winter arrives today, bringing with it the winter solstice.
-As the shortest day of the year in the northern hemisphere, it caps six months of gradually decreasing light since the amount of daily sunlight peaked with the summer solstice—the longest day of the year—in June in the northern hemisphere and in December in the southern.
+As the shortest day of the year, it caps six months of gradually decreasing light since the amount of daily sunlight peaked with the summer solstice—the longest day of the year—in June in the northern hemisphere and in December in the southern.

-Over the last half year, the waning light has brought changing seasons and cooling temperatures that encourage us to imitate nature by slowing down and harvesting the fruits of our labors over the past year.
+Over the half year before the solstice, the waning light brings changing seasons and cooling temperatures that encourage us to imitate nature by slowing down and harvesting the fruits of our labors over the past year.
 Also, this period's longer nights draw us indoors and help us recharge from months of increased activity by encouraging us to rest and sleep more.

 Along with these necessary physical adaptations, the decreasing daylight signals us to give more time to spiritual pursuits; with less physical light to guide us, we must increase our inner or spiritual light and learn how to let it direct our lives.
 This focus on spirituality accelerates as the amount of daily darkness increases and peaks at the winter solstice.
 As a result, today offers one of the year's most powerful opportunities for going within, reflecting on our spiritual lives, and setting new intentions.

-Also, every year at the winter solstice, the Sun moves out of fun-loving, philosophical Sagittarius and into sober, disciplined Capricorn, marking the official start of winter.
+Also, every year at the winter solstice in northern areas, the Sun moves out of fun-loving, philosophical Sagittarius and into sober, disciplined Capricorn, marking the official start of winter.

-This year’s solstice also presents a potent opportunity to explore the Capricorn themes—such as discipline, ambition, solitude, karma, and the kind of authority represented by big government and big business—that will become increasingly important over the next month during the Sun's annual journey through this sign and in the years ahead as Pluto continues to bring transforming energy to all things Capricorn.
+The solstice also presents a potent opportunity to explore the Capricorn themes—such as discipline, ambition, solitude, karma, and the kind of authority represented by big government and big business—that always become increasingly important over the month that comes after the solstice, during the Sun's annual journey through Capricorn.
 If we have the courage to set aside the materialism and worldly ambition that so easily distract this sign, we will be ready to undertake Capricorn's true work of climbing the inner or spiritual mountain and using the highest ideals as a foundation for anything we build in the material world.

 On this day of greatest physical darkness, may our inner light shine brightly as we reflect on the past and begin the work of building the future.